 Laboratory situations can make for atypical working environments, as they often involve long working hours, periods of downtime and interpersonal interactions that may not exist in other academic or working environments.
 While this will not violate the policy in and of itself, any close personal friendships or romantic relationships that result from working in a laboratory setting, as with any university setting, will require disclosure and a means of ensuring neutral evaluation.

 Supervisors and faculty must take care to ensure they have an appropriate amount of professional distance and appropriate boundaries with subordinates and students to render their evaluative decisions free from the appearance of impropriety.
 A workplace or classroom where there is perceived favoritism will consequently be one where the integrity of decisions is called into question.
-Periodic socializing with students or subordinates is not a violation of the policy in and of itself, and some socializing – for example, a faculty member having a drink with graduate students at a conference, or a supervisor having lunch with a subordinate – can be viewed as fostering collaboration or expressing support.
+Periodic socializing with students or subordinates is not a violation of the policy in and of itself, and some socializing – for example, a faculty member having dinner with graduate students at a conference, or a supervisor having lunch with a subordinate – can be viewed as fostering collaboration or expressing support.
 Socializing can be problematic, however, if it creates a relationship where the supervisor or faculty member can no longer be perceived to be neutral.
 It also must be underscored that a supervisor or faculty member is expected to behave in an appropriate and professional manner toward subordinates and students even when socializing and regardless of the setting, as off-duty and off-campus conduct will impact the work and academic environment.

 Conflicts may sometimes arise when a staff member is promoted to a supervisory position over coworkers who were previously considered equals and friends.
-It may be difficult for the new supervisor to form appropriate boundaries or to exert authority in a manner that is accepted by his/her new supervisees.
+It may be difficult for the new supervisor to form appropriate boundaries or to exert authority in a manner that is accepted by his or her new supervisees.
 Managers should be sensitive to this issue, and offer the necessary training and support to establish the supervisor’s place in the chain of command.
 This may require examining whether the supervisor has personal relationships with coworkers that require an alternative form of evaluation.

 |Support and guidance regarding the Nepotism Policy || |